OPEN SOURCE

 Chronicle Wire

-Chronicle-Wire is a java serialiser, that is able to read and write to different message formats such as JSON, YAML, CSV and raw binary data.
+Chronicle Wire is a java serialiser, that is able to read and write to different message formats such as JSON, YAML, CSV and raw binary data.

 Pluggable Wire Implementation

 Chronicle Wire abstracts away the implementation of the serialization to a pluggable Wire implementation.
 This means there is no need to change the code to change the encoding.
 The objects only need to describe what is to be serialized not how it should be serialized.
-Chronicle Wire is developed with low latency in mind and reduced object creation this helps to deliver the highest possible performance.
+It is developed with low latency in mind and reduced object creation this helps to deliver the highest possible performance.

 Balanced Compactness

-Chronicle-Wire balances the compactness of the format without going to the extreme of compressing the data, which would use valuable CPU time.
+Chronicle Wire balances the compactness of the format without going to the extreme of compressing the data, which would use valuable CPU time.
 Storing the data in as few bytes as possible without sacrificing performance, for example, integers can be stored using stop bit encoding.

 Schema Changes

-A key aim of Chronicle Wire is to allow the schema to evolve over time.
+A key aim is to allow the schema to evolve over time.
 New schemas for an existing message can contain optional fields, fields in a different order, fields that are not expected.
 In other words, Chronicle Wire is able to read a message to a different type.
 It is also able to handle updating fixed-length fields and dynamic updates of Enums or objects passed-by-name.

 Easy to Convert Format

 Chronicle Wire is designed to make it easy to convert from one wire format to another.
 For example, you can use fixed-width binary data in memory for performance, and variable-width or text over the network.
 Different TCP connections could use different formats.
-Chronicle Wire also supports hybrid wire formats.
+It also supports hybrid wire formats.
 For example, you can have one format embedded in another.

 Low-latency

-Chronicle Wire Benchmarks
+Benchmarks

 Chronicle Wire is developed with Low latency in mind and with reduced object creation to deliver the highest possible performance.